matthewwangg/matthewwangg/README.md

 - 🔭 I’m currently working on LeetCode and my Player Performance Prediction Model project.
 - 🌱 I'm currently reading the book Artificial Intelligence Illuminated.
 - 💼 I'm a part of the team that develops the software for the Spatial Ecology Gateway project.
 - 🤔 I'm looking for collaboration on developing a cool Capstone project idea.
+I'm considering something trying to work on something related to Machine Learning Accelerator Design.
 - 💬 Ask me about Principles of Programming Languages and Intro to Theoretical Computer Science (I'm a UGTA for both classes).

 ## My Projects 💡